palasthotel/grid-wordpress-box-social/readme.txt

 == Upgrade Notice ==

+With version 1.5.1 we changed some namespaces and classnames.

 If you used the YouTube type "Channel" in Version 1.4.10- you have to change this to "Username" for Versions 1.4.11+